-In April 2017, the City and County of San Francisco filed suit against certain of our subsidiaries and us claiming past due real property transfer tax relating to a transaction in a prior year totaling, as of June 30, 2017, approximately \$11,592,000, including penalties and interest.
+In April 2017, the City and County of San Francisco filed suit against certain of our subsidiaries and us claiming past due real property transfer tax relating to a transaction in a prior year.
 In June 2017, we filed a demurrer against the City and County of San Francisco.
 The demurrer was denied in July 2017.
 We filed a writ to appeal the denial of the demurrer in early August 2017.
-If the writ is denied, we will need to pay the City and County of San Francisco such asserted tax obligations in order to continue to contest them.
-Accordingly, we have accrued \$11,592,000 related to the asserted tax obligations as of June 30, 2017 and have reflected the related expense in transaction costs in our consolidated statements of operations for the three and six months ended June 30, 2017.
-Due to the early stage of the suit and the uncertainty and risks inherent in litigation, we cannot determine the amount, if any, of the previously assessed and currently accrued tax obligations, will be recovered through the appeal process.
+The writ was denied in August 2017 and, in order to continue to contest the asserted tax obligations, we paid the City and County of San Francisco \$11,845,000 in penalties, interest and legal fees in late August 2017, which are reflected in transaction costs on our consolidated statements of operations for the nine months ended September 30, 2017, including \$253,000 recorded in transaction costs for the three months ended September 30, 2017.
+Due to the early stage of the suit and the uncertainty and risks inherent in litigation, we cannot determine the amount, if any, of the previously assessed and currently expensed tax obligations that will be recovered through the appeal process.
 We believe that we have defenses to, and intend to continue to vigorously contest, the asserted tax obligations.